eslager/TGIS504_Wi22/Lab1_Mapbox-instructions.md

 map.addControl(navControl, 'top-right');
 ```

-Here we create a control--named `navControl`, though you could call it something else if you wanted--that lets the user adjust zoom, bearing (the orientation of the map in relation to North), and pitch to the top-right corner of the map.
+Here we create a control--named `navControl`, though you could call it something else if you wanted--to the top-right corner of the map that lets the user adjust zoom, bearing (the orientation of the map in relation to North), and pitch.
 Find [the documentation for this control here](https://docs.mapbox.com/mapbox-gl-js/api/markers/#navigationcontrol).

 As a last step, use the Mapbox documentation to add one more control to the bottom-left corner of your map: a scale control.
-This will let the user see the ration of distance on the map to distance on the ground, a helpful feature when one is planning a hiking trip!
+This will let the user see the ratio of distance on the map to distance on the ground, a helpful feature when one is planning a hiking trip!
 Set the units to whatever measuring system you prefer.

 ### What to submit

 Finalize your map by adjusting the initial pitch, bearing, zoom level, and center of the map in the map options, and add a title and brief explanatory text to the page.
 Include citations for your data, either in the explanatory text or in the [attribution control](https://docs.mapbox.com/mapbox-gl-js/api/markers/#attributioncontrol).
 Upload all of your files to GitHub and submit a link to your final map in the appropriate assignment dropbox on Canvas.
 I'll assess your work based on completeness, code organization, and customizations requested by these instructions.
 You do not need to submit answers to the self-assessment questions included in these instructions.
 (But if you've identified any gaps in your skills or understanding through the self-assessments, please reach out to ask any questions you may have!)

+*Checklist*

+* Layer showing hiking trails, visualized according to trail class
+* Layer showing the park boundary
+* Formatted, clickable pop-ups on the trails layer
+* Formatted legend
+* 3D terrain layer
+* Sky layer
+* Navigation control
+* Scale control
+* Title, explanatory text, and data attribution

 ### Hints, answers, etc.